lovell/sharp/docs/install.md

 To get the best performance select the largest memory available.
 A 1536 MB function provides ~12x more CPU time than a 128 MB function.

+See https://github.com/dioptre/lampic for a working Sharp example on AWS Lambda

 ### NW.js

 Run the `nw-gyp` tool after installation.